How to Collect In-App Feedback? (Best Practices, Ways & Tools)

 In a world where customer service is the new marketing, companies must keep up with customer needs and expectations.
 In-app feedback can help companies improve their product by collecting customer feedback and making changes based on their opinions.

-There are many ways to collect in-app feedback.
+There are many ways to collect in-app feedback in mobile apps.
 Some of them include:

 - Customer Feedback Widgets